-The switch provides thress management interface for users: CLI (Command Line Interface) interface, Web interface, Snmp netword management software.
-We will introduce the CLI interface and Web configuration interface in details, Web interface is familiar with CLI interface function and will not be covered, please refer to "Snmp network management software user manual".
+The switch provides these management interfaces for users: CLI (Command Line Interface) interface, Web interface and SNMP netword management software.
+We will introduce the CLI interface and Web configuration interface in details.
+Web interface is familiar with CLI interface function and will not be covered.
+Please refer to "SNMP network management software user manual".